Our Recent Programmes

 Standing Orders Workshop, Banjul, 8-11 April 2019

 From 8-11 April 2019, Members, clerks and officials of the National Assembly participated in a workshop on the implementation of revised Standing Orders facilitated by CPA UK and the National Assembly.
 The workshop focused on the role and legal framework of Standing Orders, rules and procedure within the Chamber and committees, and the overall management of Assembly business.
 Participants resolved areas of uncertainty, tested the practical implementation of the new guidelines, and suggested further changes.
+The full report on the programme is available here.
 The revised Standing Orders are expected to be adopted by the National Assembly later in 2019.

 Review of the Standing Orders of the National Assembly, Banjul, 9 August – 8 September 2018